Mobile-clogging transition in a Fermi-like model of counterflowing particles: Results

-Initially let us consider the simplest case $\sigma _{\max }=1$, and let us start by observing the density of particles $A$ and $B$ in both methods: MC simulations and by numerical integrations of recurrence relations.
+Let us initially consider the simplest case $\sigma _{\max }=1$, and let us start by observing the density of particles $A$ and $B$ in both methods: MC simulations and by numerical integrations of recurrence relations.
 A summary of our main results can be seen in Fig. \ref {Fig:Different_frames_for_jamming}.
-Fig. \ref {Fig:Different_frames_for_jamming} (a) shows that for $\alpha =0.3$ the system is freely flowing since for averaging for a large number of runs ($ N_{run}=100$) both species we have $A(x)\approx B(x)\approx 1$.
+Fig. \ref {Fig:Different_frames_for_jamming} (a) shows that for $\alpha =0.3$ the system is freely flowing since for averaging both species over a large number of runs ($N_{run}=100$) we have $A(x)\approx B(x)\approx 1$.
 It is important to observe that for $N_{run}=1$ the fluctuations overcome the expected behavior.

-The numerical solution was also obtained via two methods: solution of PDE according to Eq. \ref{Eq:EDP} and numerical integration of recurrence relations (REC) for the same value of $\alpha $, which have no obligation to agree, but we expect that them to have at least the same qualitative behavior.
-The results are shown in Fig \ref{Fig:Different_frames_for_jamming} (b).
-We can observe that although to obtain the PDE we have changed the index in the recurrence relation, the methods show curves around $ A(x)=B(x)=1 $ for intermediate time, $t=10^{3}$.
-Moreover, in the same plot, for $t=10^{5}$ steps, the straight gray line, represents all plots obtained from PDE and REC solutions that are coincident, which indicates a exact agreement with $A(x)=B(x)=1$.
-From now, in this paper, we will use only REC since PDE only presents some slightly differences in relation to the first one and it can be considered a good representation of the model via partial differential equations.
-Other mathematical properties of PDE in these counterflowing stream problems deserve future exploration.
+The numerical solution was also obtained via two independent methods: solution of PDE according to Eq. \ref{Eq:EDP} and numerical integration of recurrence relations (REC) for the same value of $\alpha $, which have no obligation to agree, but we expect that them to have at least the same qualitative behavior.
+The results are shown in Fig \ref {Fig:Different_frames_for_jamming} (b).
+We can observe that although to obtain the PDE we have changed the index in the recurrence relation, the methods show curves around $A(x)=B(x)=1$ for intermediate time, $t=10^{3}$.
+Moreover, in the same plot, for $t=10^{5}$ steps, the straight gray line, represents all plots obtained from PDE and REC solutions that are coincident, which indicates an exact agreement with $A(x)=B(x)=1$.
+From now on, we will use only REC in this paper, since PDE only presents some slightly differences in relation to the first one and it can be considered a good representation of the model via partial differential equations.
+Other mathematical properties of PDE in these counterflowing problems deserve future exploration.